 If you are having any difficulties understanding this leaflet or have any further questions the IMHA service is there to help you.

 Can I appeal?

-You can ask the Hospital Managers to let you leave, but they can only discharge you if the Secretary of State for Justice agrees.
-If you want them to consider your case, write to them at:
+You can ask the Hospital Managers to let you leave hospital.
+If you want to do this, write to them at: